Legal battles over the 'social burden' rule continue: what immigrants need to know when seeking benefits

 Photo: Shutterstock

-On October 29, the Supreme Court agreed to rule whether 14 states have the right to challenge President Biden's decision to overturn President Trump's ruling banning immigration for anyone on government aid lists, known as the Public Charge rule.
+On October 29, the Supreme Court agreed to rule on whether 14 states have the right to challenge President Biden's decision to overturn President Trump's order banning immigration for anyone who might end up on public assistance rolls, known as the Public Charge rule.

 The United States Court of Appeals for the 9th Circuit in California ruled that the states had no legal capacity, but the decision was appealed and the High Court decided to weigh it.
 They will probably hear oral arguments later this month.

-When the Biden administration announced on March 9, 2021 that it would no longer enforce the Trump administration's Public Charge rules, it said the rules were unfair to individuals who “have access to health benefits and other government services available to them” and “ are not in line with the values of our nation ”.
+When the Biden Administration announced on March 9, 2021, that it would no longer enforce the Trump Administration's Public Charge rules, it stated that the rules were unfair to individuals who "have access to health care benefits and other government services available to them" and " are not in accordance with the values of our nation."

 Provision

-The Public Charge regulation states that “any foreigner who… at the time of applying for a visa or… at the time of applying for admission or change of status is likely to become Public Charge at any time.
+The Public Charge provision states that “any alien who... at the time of applying for a visa or... at the time of applying for admission or adjustment of status is likely to become a Public Charge at any time.
 It is unacceptable".

-This provision further states that in determining whether a foreigner is unacceptable because he may become a social burden, his (I) age should be taken into account; (Ii) health; (Iii) marital status; (Iv) assets, resources and financial condition; (V) education and skills; and any affidavit of support - a contract that someone, usually a relative, signs, agreeing to support a prospective immigrant should he be unable to support himself.
+This provision further states that in determining whether an alien is inadmissible because he is likely to become a social burden, consideration should be given to his (I) age; (II) health; (III) marital status; (iv) assets, resources and financial condition; (V) education and skills; and any affidavit of support—a contract that someone, usually a relative, signs, agreeing to support a prospective immigrant if he or she is unable to support himself.

 Decision-making